 As in Years 1 and 2, programs reached a high standard of participation.
 On average, elementary-grades participants attended 377 hours during the year, compared to the 432 hours they were expected to attend.
 This represents an average of 87 percent of targeted hours, exceeding average participation rates of 72 percent and 83 percent attained in Year 1 and 2, respectively.
 Older youth also surpassed their targeted number of OST participation hours, on average.
 Middle-grades participants as a group achieved their targeted number of hours of participation: on average, middle-grades participants attended 218 hours of the 216 hours expected at the middle-grades level (101 percent of the targeted hours).
-High school participants exceeded their targeted number of hours of participants of the initiative, 16 hours above their target of 76 hours.
+High school participants exceeded their targeted number of hours of participation, attending on average 92 hours in the third year of the initiative, 16 hours above their target of 76 hours.